Do you want Proactive Operations in place?

 - Security Services

-It’s crucial that the front-of-house dispatcher monitors a single radio channel for incoming communications.
+The front-of-house dispatcher must monitor a single radio channel for incoming communications.

 This proven method reduces radio traffic, allowing for all representatives in the operations center to receive any calls-for-service and issue or incident details from a central source.

 All personnel needs to have the ability to view and manage the platform within the operations center.